Trendy

 The purpose of case law is to supplement the law when there is no statute on point and also to interpret statutes and the constitution(s).
 The court’s power to invalidate statutes as unconstitutional is called judicial review.

-READ ALSO: How do you push an array into a stack?
+READ ALSO: How do you deal with a confrontational child?

 How is statutory analysis different from case law?